anirbanghoshsbi/Computer-Vision-openCV-and-DL/README.md

 # Squeeze Net (not available in Keras):
 this is extemely small network. having a squeeze and expand module.
 Where the squeeze module has 1 * 1 and expand module has 1 * 1 , 3 * 3 convolutions.
 The size of weights of the squeezenet architecture is 4.9 MB.

+Final Note : I downloaded the xception architecture weights weighing 92 MB from the internet and using it classified a koala in 15 seconds ( including the downloading time.)
+These weights need to be downloaded only once and the images can be classified in 5 seconds since then.